History of Estonia: Estonian Crusade: The Middle Ages

 Estonia was one of the last corners of medieval Europe to be Christianized.
 In 1193 Pope Celestine III called for a crusade against pagans in Northern Europe.
 The Northern Crusades from northern Germany established the stronghold of Riga (in modern Latvia).
 With the help of the newly converted local tribes of Livs and Letts, the crusaders initiated raids into part of what is present-day Estonia in 1208.
 Estonian tribes fiercely resisted the attacks from Riga and occasionally themselves sacked territories controlled by the crusaders.
 In 1217 the German crusading order the Sword Brethren and their recently converted allies won a major battle in which the Estonian commander Lembitu was killed.

-Danish Estonia
+Danish Estonia (1219–1346)

 Northern Estonia was conquered by Danish crusaders led by king Waldemar II, who arrived in 1219 on the site of the Estonian town of Lindanisse (now Tallinn) at (Latin) Revelia (Estonian) Revala or Rävala, the adjacent ancient Estonian county.
 The Danish Army defeated the Estonians at the Battle of Lindanise.

 The Estonians of Harria started a rebellion in 1343 (St. George's Night Uprising).
 The province was occupied by the Livonian Order as a result.
 In 1346, the Danish dominions in Estonia (Harria and Vironia) were sold for 10 000 marks to the Livonian Order.